SMB Security

 Why Business Password Managers Are Non-Negotiable

-Password reuse is the leading cause of account compromises.
-Employees can't remember dozens of strong, unique passwords, so they take shortcuts—reusing passwords across sites, writing them down, or using predictable patterns.
+Employees can't remember dozens of strong, unique passwords, so they take shortcuts.
+They reuse passwords across sites, write them down, or use predictable patterns.
 When one site is breached, attackers try those credentials everywhere.

 Business password managers solve this problem while adding team-specific features like centralized administration, secure sharing, and audit logging that consumer tools lack.
 Choosing the right solution requires understanding both security features and practical deployment considerations.